Our Guide to Cycling in Colombia

 When to Go and What to Expect

-The dry seasons—December through March and July through August—offer the most reliable riding conditions.
+The dry seasons—November through March and July through August—offer the most reliable riding conditions.
 Mornings are typically clear, with afternoon clouds or rain appearing predictably enough that you can plan around them.

 Temperatures vary by elevation, but daytime highs in the mountains range from 15 to 25 degrees Celsius, while coastal areas stay warmer.
 Even the rainy season can be an excellent time to immerse yourself in Colombia’s best cycling; it rarely rains all day and you’ll have less crowds on main roads and lush surrounding landscapes.